-CIP has also strengthened the Fund's governance arrangements by enhancing the processes for assessing risk, implementing preventive measures, and responding to and learning from ESG-related incidents.
+CIP has also strengthened the governance arrangements by enhancing processes for assessing risk, implementing preventive measures, and responding to and learning from ESG-related incidents.
 Systematic follow-ups on progress have been implemented on a monthly basis, ensuring an overview of H&S as well as ongoing development.
+A site visit to project site in Tønder has also been conducted during the reference period.

 During the upcoming reference periods, CIP will continue to monitor the indicators to ensure ongoing alignment.
-Additionally, the Fund will enhance the requirements for grievance mechanisms in effort to ensure that stakeholders are heard and incorporated into early decision-making processes.
-In relation to gender diversity, CIP has updated internal processes to ensure that project teams consider gender diversity when establishing project companies and creating the Board of Directors.
+Additionally, the Fund will enhance the requirements for grievance mechanisms to ensure that stakeholders are heard and incorporated into early decision-making processes.
+In relation to gender diversity, CIP has updated its internal process to ensure that project teams consider gender diversity when creating the Board of Directors and establishing project companies.

-The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 1 January 2024 - 31 December 2024
+The list includes the investments constituting the greatest proportion of investments of the financial product during the reference period which is: 1 January 2024 - 31 December 2024 of investments in specific assets.